This topic describes common issues and solutions for job execution errors in Realtime Compute for Apache Flink.

 Scenario 2

 table.exec.state.ttlparameter.
-For more information about how to configure this parameter, see How do I configure custom runtime parameters for a ?
+For more information about how to configure this parameter, see How to configure custom job running parameters?.

 org.apache.flink.table.sqlserver.utils.ExecutionTimeoutException: The GRPC call timed out in sqlserver, please check the thread stacktrace for root cause: Thread name: sqlserver-operation-pool-thread-4, thread state: TIMED_WAITING, thread stacktrace: at java.lang.Thread.sleep0(Native Method) at java.lang.Thread.sleep(Thread.java:360) at org.apache.hadoop.io.retry.RetryInvocationHandler$Call.processWaitTimeAndRetryInfo(RetryInvocationHandler.java:130) at org.apache.hadoop.io.retry.RetryInvocationHandler$Call.invokeOnce(RetryInvocationHandler.java:107) at org.apache.hadoop.io.retry.RetryInvocationHandler.invoke(RetryInvocationHandler.java:359) at com.sun.proxy.$Proxy195.getFileInfo(Unknown Source) at org.apache.hadoop.hdfs.DFSClient.getFileInfo(DFSClient.java:1661) at org.apache.hadoop.hdfs.DistributedFileSystem$29.doCall(DistributedFileSystem.java:1577) at org.apache.hadoop.hdfs.DistributedFileSystem$29.doCall(DistributedFileSystem.java:1574) at org.apache.hadoop.fs.FileSystemLinkResolver.resolve(FileSystemLinkResolver.java:81) at org.apache.hadoop.hdfs.DistributedFileSystem.getFileStatus(DistributedFileSystem.java:1589) at org.apache.hadoop.fs.FileSystem.exists(FileSystem.java:1683) at org.apache.flink.connectors.hive.HiveSourceFileEnumerator.getNumFiles(HiveSourceFileEnumerator.java:118) at org.apache.flink.connectors.hive.HiveTableSource.lambda$getDataStream$0(HiveTableSource.java:209) at org.apache.flink.connectors.hive.HiveTableSource$$Lambda$972/1139330351.get(Unknown Source) at org.apache.flink.connectors.hive.HiveParallelismInference.logRunningTime(HiveParallelismInference.java:118) at org.apache.flink.connectors.hive.HiveParallelismInference.infer(HiveParallelismInference.java:100) at org.apache.flink.connectors.hive.HiveTableSource.getDataStream(HiveTableSource.java:207) at org.apache.flink.connectors.hive.HiveTableSource$1.produceDataStream(HiveTableSource.java:123) at org.apache.flink.table.planner.plan.nodes.exec.common.CommonExecTableSourceScan.translateToPlanInternal(CommonExecTableSourceScan.java:127) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateToPlan(ExecNodeBase.java:226) at org.apache.flink.table.planner.plan.nodes.exec.ExecEdge.translateToPlan(ExecEdge.java:290) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.lambda$translateInputToPlan$5(ExecNodeBase.java:267) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase$$Lambda$949/77002396.apply(Unknown Source) at java.util.stream.ReferencePipeline$3$1.accept(ReferencePipeline.java:193) at java.util.stream.ReferencePipeline$2$1.accept(ReferencePipeline.java:175) at java.util.ArrayList$ArrayListSpliterator.forEachRemaining(ArrayList.java:1374) at java.util.stream.AbstractPipeline.copyInto(AbstractPipeline.java:481) at java.util.stream.AbstractPipeline.wrapAndCopyInto(AbstractPipeline.java:471) at java.util.stream.ReduceOps$ReduceOp.evaluateSequential(ReduceOps.java:708) at java.util.stream.AbstractPipeline.evaluate(AbstractPipeline.java:234) at java.util.stream.ReferencePipeline.collect(ReferencePipeline.java:499) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateInputToPlan(ExecNodeBase.java:268) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateInputToPlan(ExecNodeBase.java:241) at org.apache.flink.table.planner.plan.nodes.exec.stream.StreamExecExchange.translateToPlanInternal(StreamExecExchange.java:87) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateToPlan(ExecNodeBase.java:226) at org.apache.flink.table.planner.plan.nodes.exec.ExecEdge.translateToPlan(ExecEdge.java:290) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.lambda$translateInputToPlan$5(ExecNodeBase.java:267) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase$$Lambda$949/77002396.apply(Unknown Source) at java.util.stream.ReferencePipeline$3$1.accept(ReferencePipeline.java:193) at java.util.stream.ReferencePipeline$2$1.accept(ReferencePipeline.java:175) at java.util.ArrayList$ArrayListSpliterator.forEachRemaining(ArrayList.java:1374) at java.util.stream.AbstractPipeline.copyInto(AbstractPipeline.java:481) at java.util.stream.AbstractPipeline.wrapAndCopyInto(AbstractPipeline.java:471) at java.util.stream.ReduceOps$ReduceOp.evaluateSequential(ReduceOps.java:708) at java.util.stream.AbstractPipeline.evaluate(AbstractPipeline.java:234) at java.util.stream.ReferencePipeline.collect(ReferencePipeline.java:499) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateInputToPlan(ExecNodeBase.java:268) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateInputToPlan(ExecNodeBase.java:241) at org.apache.flink.table.planner.plan.nodes.exec.stream.StreamExecGroupAggregate.translateToPlanInternal(StreamExecGroupAggregate.java:148) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateToPlan(ExecNodeBase.java:226) at org.apache.flink.table.planner.plan.nodes.exec.ExecEdge.translateToPlan(ExecEdge.java:290) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.lambda$translateInputToPlan$5(ExecNodeBase.java:267) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase$$Lambda$949/77002396.apply(Unknown Source) at java.util.stream.ReferencePipeline$3$1.accept(ReferencePipeline.java:193) at java.util.stream.ReferencePipeline$2$1.accept(ReferencePipeline.java:175) at java.util.ArrayList$ArrayListSpliterator.forEachRemaining(ArrayList.java:1374) at java.util.stream.AbstractPipeline.copyInto(AbstractPipeline.java:481) at java.util.stream.AbstractPipeline.wrapAndCopyInto(AbstractPipeline.java:471) at java.util.stream.ReduceOps$ReduceOp.evaluateSequential(ReduceOps.java:708) at java.util.stream.AbstractPipeline.evaluate(AbstractPipeline.java:234) at java.util.stream.ReferencePipeline.collect(ReferencePipeline.java:499) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateInputToPlan(ExecNodeBase.java:268) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateInputToPlan(ExecNodeBase.java:241) at org.apache.flink.table.planner.plan.nodes.exec.stream.StreamExecSink.translateToPlanInternal(StreamExecSink.java:108) at org.apache.flink.table.planner.plan.nodes.exec.ExecNodeBase.translateToPlan(ExecNodeBase.java:226) at org.apache.flink.table.planner.delegation.StreamPlanner$$anonfun$1.apply(StreamPlanner.scala:74) at org.apache.flink.table.planner.delegation.StreamPlanner$$anonfun$1.apply(StreamPlanner.scala:73) at scala.collection.TraversableLike$$anonfun$map$1.apply(TraversableLike.scala:234) at scala.collection.TraversableLike$$anonfun$map$1.apply(TraversableLike.scala:234) at scala.collection.Iterator$class.foreach(Iterator.scala:891) at scala.collection.AbstractIterator.foreach(Iterator.scala:1334) at scala.collection.IterableLike$class.foreach(IterableLike.scala:72) at scala.collection.AbstractIterable.foreach(Iterable.scala:54) at scala.collection.TraversableLike$class.map(TraversableLike.scala:234) at scala.collection.AbstractTraversable.map(Traversable.scala:104) at org.apache.flink.table.planner.delegation.StreamPlanner.translateToPlan(StreamPlanner.scala:73) at org.apache.flink.table.planner.delegation.StreamExecutor.createStreamGraph(StreamExecutor.java:52) at org.apache.flink.table.planner.delegation.PlannerBase.createStreamGraph(PlannerBase.scala:610) at org.apache.flink.table.planner.delegation.StreamPlanner.explainExecNodeGraphInternal(StreamPlanner.scala:166) at org.apache.flink.table.planner.delegation.StreamPlanner.explainExecNodeGraph(StreamPlanner.scala:159) at org.apache.flink.table.sqlserver.execution.OperationExecutorImpl.validate(OperationExecutorImpl.java:304) at org.apache.flink.table.sqlserver.execution.OperationExecutorImpl.validate(OperationExecutorImpl.java:288) at org.apache.flink.table.sqlserver.execution.DelegateOperationExecutor.lambda$validate$22(DelegateOperationExecutor.java:211) at org.apache.flink.table.sqlserver.execution.DelegateOperationExecutor$$Lambda$394/1626790418.run(Unknown Source) at org.apache.flink.table.sqlserver.execution.DelegateOperationExecutor.wrapClassLoader(DelegateOperationExecutor.java:250) at org.apache.flink.table.sqlserver.execution.DelegateOperationExecutor.lambda$wrapExecutor$26(DelegateOperationExecutor.java:275) at org.apache.flink.table.sqlserver.execution.DelegateOperationExecutor$$Lambda$395/1157752141.run(Unknown Source) at java.util.concurrent.Executors$RunnableAdapter.call(Executors.java:511) at java.util.concurrent.FutureTask.run(FutureTask.java:266) at java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1147) at java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:622) at java.lang.Thread.run(Thread.java:834) at org.apache.flink.table.sqlserver.execution.DelegateOperationExecutor.wrapExecutor(DelegateOperationExecutor.java:281) at org.apache.flink.table.sqlserver.execution.DelegateOperationExecutor.validate(DelegateOperationExecutor.java:211) at org.apache.flink.table.sqlserver.FlinkSqlServiceImpl.validate(FlinkSqlServiceImpl.java:786) at org.apache.flink.table.sqlserver.proto.FlinkSqlServiceGrpc$MethodHandlers.invoke(FlinkSqlServiceGrpc.java:2522) at io.grpc.stub.ServerCalls$UnaryServerCallHandler$UnaryServerCallListener.onHalfClose(ServerCalls.java:172) at io.grpc.internal.ServerCallImpl$ServerStreamListenerImpl.halfClosed(ServerCallImpl.java:331) at io.grpc.internal.ServerImpl$JumpToApplicationThreadServerStreamListener$1HalfClosed.runInContext(ServerImpl.java:820) at io.grpc.internal.ContextRunnable.run(ContextRunnable.java:37) at io.grpc.internal.SerializingExecutor.run(SerializingExecutor.java:123) at java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1147) at java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:622) at java.lang.Thread.run(Thread.java:834) Caused by: java.util.concurrent.TimeoutException at java.util.concurrent.FutureTask.get(FutureTask.java:205) at org.apache.flink.table.sqlserver.execution.DelegateOperationExecutor.wrapExecutor(DelegateOperationExecutor.java:277) ...
 11 moreCause